pns1123/pns1123.github.io/index.md

 ## Personal Website of Philipp Schröppel

 ### About
 Hi, my name is Philipp and I am a PhD student at Ulm University in Germany.
 Previously I have completed a Bacherlor's degree with a major in mathematics at Ulm University and a Master's in stats at the University of Waterloo.
 Broadly speaking I am interested in applying mathematics and computer science to problems in statistics and ML.
-This interest has previously led me on a journey through learning theory, nonparamatric statistics and even to the fascinating intersection of statistical physics, information theory, computational complexity and high-dimensional inference.
+This interest has previously led me on a journey through learning theory, nonparamatric statistics and even the fascinating intersection of statistical physics, information theory, computational complexity and high-dimensional inference.
 Currently I am working in the more applied field of explainable AI (XAI).
 My main research objective is to investigate and improve existing methods by building bridges to more mature areas in ML and stats.

 ### Projects